diogo-beijinha/diogo-beijinha/README.md

 # Diogo Beijinha
 - 🌎 Currently an Exchange Student
-- 🎮 Currently studying about Game Development in Unity
+- 🔐 Currently studying about Cybersecurity and Pentesting
-- 🥅 2022 Goals: Be able to develop games in Unity
+- 🥅 2023 Goals: Compete in CTFs

 ## Contact Me!  <br>
 <br>